-I am a Research Scientist and Lecturer in the Department of Mechanical Engineering at MIT.
-I am interested in understanding the impact of increasing complexity on the operation of the electric power grid - the biggest man-made machine.
-Though this giant system has worked for more than 100 years, it may abruptly behave unexpectedly under the increasing integration of new components it was not designed to work with, e.g., intermittent renewable sources and moving electric vehicles.
+I am a Research Scientist and Lecturer at MIT MechE.
+Currently, I am interested in understanding the impact of increasing complexity on the dynamics of the electric power grid - a typical networked CPS.
+Though this giant system has worked properly for more than 100 years, it may abruptly behave unexpectedly under the large-scale integration of new components it was not designed to work with, e.g., distributed renewable sources and moving electric vehicles.
 At the same time, the increase of attacks/disasters and the reliance on control and communication are leading to new sources and paths of cascading failures.
 These shifts pose new challenges in keeping the grid working reliably and seamlessly.
 In my research, I ask questions such as: How would the power grid behave under extreme and new conditions?
 What conditions trigger instabilities and blackouts?
 What is the best action to prevent blackouts?
-How to protect the power grid from cyberphysical attacks and disasters?
+How can the power grid be protected against cyberphysical attacks and disasters?
 What would a resilient network architecture that can reduce the risk of blackout look like?

-Answering these questions can lead to a more reliable, more resilient, and cleaner power grid.
-To answer them, I focus on creating basic foundations by exploiting the physical grid's structure, relying on domain-specific knowledge, and examining analogies with other fields (even seemingly unrelated, e.g., the brain and material).
+Answering these questions can lead to a more secure and resilient power grid.
+To address them, I focus on creating analytic foundations by exploiting the grid's physical structure, harnessing the available data, and examining analogies with other fields, e.g., the brain and materials science.
 Also, I draw on tools from, and find ways to push the existing boundaries of, dynamics, control, and optimization.
 Having received funding from NSF and DOE, my research has led to some findings that can change the existing paradigms.

-1. "Reconfigurable microgrid architecture for blackout prevention", under review 2017 [pdf]
+1. "Reconfigurable microgrid architecture for blackout prevention", 2017 [pdf]

-This paper introduces a plug-and-play architecture rule and a network reconfiguration scheme for resilient multi-microgrid networks.
-Unexpectedly, this rule suggests that removing connections from a dense network may favor stability, a phenomenon that is counter-intuitive to the conventional wisdom.
+This paper introduces a plug-and-play architecture and a network reconfiguration scheme for resilient multi-microgrid networks.
+Unexpectedly, this architecture suggests that removing connections from a dense network may favor stability, a phenomenon that is counter-intuitive to the conventional wisdom.